folkehelseinstituttet/Haplotype_callers/README.md

 **Important parameters**:

-`--ploidy N` : Set to 1 for most of our organisms
+`--ploidy N` : Although most of our organisms are haploid, it seems setting ploidy to 1 means you only get 1 ALT allele.
+I need to experiment more with this, but for now leave the ploidy at default.

 `--pooled-continuous` : Can be turned on to do frequency-based haplotype calling rather than literal directly from the reads.
 This requires strict quality thresholds to be set.